garden-io/garden/core/test/data/openshift/demo-project/README.md

   - downloading/copying the pull secret
   - running `crc setup`
   - pasting the secret in when prompted
-  - save the kubeadmin password to your password manager
-  - add the kubeadmin password to your `.zshrc` or similar as `export OPENSHIFT_ADMIN_PASSWORD=password`
+  - take note of the generated kubeadmin password
 - Run `oc login -u developer -p developer https://api.crc.testing:6443` once and accept the certificate
 - Run `oc new-project demo-project` to create the project